Still Under Construction/Coming Soon...MA refs, Handbooks links, etc...

 Lack of participants.
 For some events, a minimum number of participants is necessary.

 Too many participants.
-As the Event Leaders, we do our best to accommodate all Members who are interested in a given Event.
-This occasionally may require a sequential tiered approach to the scheduling of the Event.
+Though we wouldn't outright cancel an Event because of too much interest, as the Event Leaders, we always do our best to accommodate all Members who are interested in a given Event.
+This occasionally may require a sequential or tiered approach to the scheduling of the Event.
 You will be notified well before the beginning of the Event if it is highly subscribed and requires modification to its original posted timeline.